Distance Is All You Need: Radial Dispersion for Uncertainty Estimation in Large Language Models: Experimental Results

 In this section, we investigate the effects of hyperparameters, including the number of sampling responses $N$ and choice of embedding model $\mathbf{E}$.
 To reduce computational overhead, we use Falcon3-7B for experiments over two representative datasets: GPQA and SVAMP.

 \paragraph{Effect of the Number of Sampling Responses}

-We vary $N \in \{5, 10, 20, 40\}$ using Falcon3-7B on GPQA and SVAMP for hallucination detection and best-of-$N$ tasks (Figures~\ref{fig:n-samples} and~\ref{fig:n-samples-bestofn}).
-For hallucination detection, on GPQA, most semantic baselines (Deg, SD, EE) peak at $N=10$ and degrade as $N$ increases, suggesting that additional low-probability samples introduce noise.
+We vary $N \in \{5, 10, 20, 40\}$ using Falcon3-7B on GPQA and SVAMP (Figures~\ref{fig:n-samples}).
+On GPQA, most semantic baselines (Deg, SD, EE) peak at $N{=}10$ and degrade as $N$ increases, suggesting that additional low-probability samples introduce noise.
 Self-consistency (SC) performs near random (approximately 50\%) at large $N$, as majority voting fails without a clearly dominant answer.
-In contrast, RDS-based methods remain robust: RDS$_w$ shows essentially no degradation and achieves the highest AUC even at $N=40$.
+In contrast, RDS-based methods remain robust: RDS$_w$ shows essentially no degradation and achieves the highest AUC even at $N{=}40$.
 On SVAMP, similar trends are observed, though variance is smaller and SC remains stable at high $N$, as correct mathematical solutions are often repeated verbatim.
-For best-of-$N$ (Figure~\ref{fig:n-samples-bestofn}), RDS and RDS$_w$ again demonstrate strong consistency across sampling budgets, particularly on GPQA, while baselines degrade or fluctuate at large $N$.
 Overall, RDS-based metrics are uniquely tolerant to noisy generations, making them well-suited to large sampling budgets.

 \paragraph{Effect Of Embedding Models}

 In Figure~\ref{fig:ablation-embedding}, we compare three sentence transformers of increasing capacity: \texttt{all-miniLM-L6-v2} (384-d, our default), \texttt{all-mpnet-base-v2} (768-d), and \texttt{all-roberta-large-v1} (1024-d).
 On GPQA, all methods (EE, RDS, and RDS$_w$) degrade slightly (1.4–2.1\%) with larger encoders, consistent with observations that larger contrastively trained sentence transformers can exhibit embedding space anisotropy and representation biases, where certain semantic dimensions dominate the embeddings, leading to suboptimal performance on specialized QA domains~\citep{nikolaev-pado-2023-representation}.
 In contrast, RDS$_w$ remains highly stable on SVAMP, with AUC varying by at most $\pm 0.2$\%.
 Overall, these results indicate that incorporating generation probabilities reduces sensitivity to encoder choice while preserving most performance of the lightweight default model.